Accommodations

 Assistive Listening Systems

 Assistive listening devices with headsets and neck loops are available for all amplified performances.
 In addition, David Geffen Hall, the Vivian Beaumont Theater and the Mitzi E. Newhouse Theater are equipped with induction loops.
-Loops are also available at the box office windows, coat check and media wall.
+David Geffen Hall also has loops available at the box office windows, coat check and media wall.

 Access Concierge Service